telerik/blazor-docs/components/card/card-actions.md

 ## Layout

 You can set the layout of the action buttons through the `Layout` parameter of the `CardActions`.
 We support 4 types of layout - to the start, center, end part of the actions container, or stretched buttons that will fill the whole container with equal size.
-The `start`, `center` and `end` values of the layout configuration are respected for horizontal orientation.

 The `Layout` parameter takes a member of the `Telerik.Blazor.CardActionsLayout` enum:
 * `Center`